West Green Lake

 These are important unanswered questions.

-How will HB 1491 affect Seattle's housing projections?
+Will HB 1491 satisfy Seattle's housing projections?

 As far as we can tell, the Plan is based on population growth between 2010 and 2020, "normal" times and trends.